oluwatimilehin/anchors/design.md

 For later
 - bind()
 - Must every anchor take an input from other anchors?
 I think so
-- Start with only allowing inputs to be of the same time.
+- Start with only allowing inputs to be of the same type.
+- setUpdater() - to update the map function.
+We need to look at the heights of input here.
+This is where the adjustHeights heap comes in.
+You also need to remove existing edges.
+- Maybe instead of pointers, I can implement the right move functions